JohanPlAr/banking-churnometer/README.md

 ## Business Requirements
 * Our bank is facing a significant challenge with customer churn, which is negatively impacting our revenue and growth.
 To address this issue, we require a robust predictive analysis solution that can accurately identify customers who are likely to churn.

-## Hypothesis and how to validate?
+## Project Hypothesis and Validation
 * We suspect customers are churning with low engagement (Not Active Members)
 - Run Customer Base Churn Study and produce relevant plots
 * We suspect that customers using fewer products(1-2) are churning